 Make no mistake, we are all salesman.

 Competence and charisma for the salesman are the timing and strength of the predator.
-He will have few chances at cornering prey, so he must be these, above all, to seal the deal.
+He will have few chances at cornering prey, so he must have these, above all, to seal the deal.

 1. A shitty salesman doesn’t always equate to an inferior product.